llamaxyz/llama-periphery/docs/token-voting/token-voting-module.md

 ![Llama Token Voting Module Overview](https://github.com/llamaxyz/llama/blob/main/diagrams/llama-token-voting-module-overview.png)

-The Llama token voting module includes a `LlamaTokenGovernor` and `LlamaTokenAdapter` pair that is deployed by the [token voting factory](https://github.com/llamaxyz/llama/blob/main/docs/token-voting/token-voting-factory.md).
+The Llama token voting module consists of a pair of smart contracts: a `LlamaTokenGovernor` and a token adapter.

-The associated Llama instance can create a dedicated "Token Governor" role and assign it to the deployed token governor contract.
-This role can be granted permissions, so delegates can create actions on the associated Llama instance.
-This role can also be used in strategies, so delegates can collectively approve and disapprove actions on the associated Llama instance.
+It is deployed by the dedicated [token voting module factory](https://github.com/llamaxyz/llama/blob/main/docs/token-voting/token-voting-factory.md).

 Each token voting module is associated with a Llama instance and a governance token that is used to get the historical total supply and account voting balances.
+The `LlamaTokenGovernor` contract uses the token adapter to get the governance token's past total supply and account voting balances.
+This is required to conduct a token voting process that can't be easily manipulated.

+The token governor contract integrates directly with an associated Llama instance.
+The instance creates a dedicated "Token Governor" role and assigns it to the deployed token governor contract.
+This role can be granted permissions, so delegates can create actions on the instance.
+This role can also be used in strategies, so delegates can collectively approve and disapprove actions on the instance.

 The module can only create, approve, and disapprove actions on the associated Llama instance.
-Llama instances can assign policies to multiple token voting modules to design strategies that require approval by delegates of multiple tokens.
+Llama instances can assign policies to multiple token voting modules to implement advanced multi-token strategies.

 ## Creating Actions